donneleo/Measuring-Software-Engineering/Measuring Software Engineering.md

         }
     }

-Meanwhile the same function can be carried in Python Programming Language in a much more efficient way, using only two pyhsical SLOC:
+Meanwhile the same function can be carried in Python Programming Language in a much more efficient way, using only two physical SLOC:

     txt = "GeeksforGeeks"[::-1]
     print(txt)